ExpressLRS/Docs/docs/quick-start/webui.md

     Traditionally Bound receivers will get the last four UID numbers from the TX, and will show up in this tab as well.

+    By default, the hardware's MAC is used to determine the UID.

     <figure markdown>
     ![RX Binding Tab](../assets/images/webui/bindingRX.png)
     <figcaption>Receiver Web UI Binding Tab</figcaption>